RichCollinson/design-system/components/buttons.md

 ### Yes / No toggle
 _Conditional button _
->Enables user to confirm understanding a question or statement.
->On selecting 'yes' the green 'Got it' state is displayed.
-This can trigger other screen elements (eg. activating secondary button)
->On selecting 'Not sure' user is shown a new page and content.

 Enables user to confirm understanding a question or statement.
 On selecting 'yes' the green 'Got it' state is displayed.
 This can trigger other screen elements (eg. activating secondary button)
 On selecting 'Not sure' user is shown a new page and content.